RevealBi/Documentation/en/data-visualizations/visualizations-editor.md

 Visualizations are the building blocks of your dashboard.
 So, when you start creating a visualization you can choose between two alternative starting points.

 * Start with **creating a new dashboard** where the new visualization will be your first and/or only visualization.
-To do this, go to _Home_ / a team space and click/tap the _+ New_ blue button.
+To do this, go to _Home_ / a workspace and click/tap the _+ New_ blue button.
 * Start by **adding a new visualization** to an already existing dashboard.
 To do this, open a dashboard in [_Dashboard Edit_](~/en/dashboards/dashboards-interactions.html#view-edit-mode) mode and click/tap the _+ Visualization_ blue split button.

 After that, you will be prompted